SkymouseStudios/skymse-jekyll/_drafts/2018-07-28-how-the-heck-to-do-social-media.md

 So let's start with out plan.
 Let's pretend we are a boring law firm, because I think thats a good example of an organization that might have trouble with social media.
 We'll call it Zebra & Associates, LLC.

-What do we want to accomplish
+##### What do we want to accomplish?

 Social media for the sake of social media is a bad idea.
-So
+So let's think about potential call to actions here

+* Visit the website (bad idea, we don't know they will convert)
+* Follow our social media account (not bad, but not the end
+* Call our office (good, we can sell)
+* Schedule an appointment (good, we can sell)
+* Give us their email address (good start to keeping them in touch)

 ##### Who is interested in our services (target market)?